Ryan Holiday: Personal life

-Holiday is married to product management analyst and UC Riverside alumna Samantha Marie Hoover.
-The couple have two sons together.
-He lives on a 40 acre, outside Austin, Texas, in Bastrop County, where he owns and operates an independent bookstore Painted Porch Bookshop.
+Holiday and Samantha Marie Hoover, a product management analyst and UC Riverside alumna, are married and have two sons.
+They live on a 40 acre ranch, outside Austin, Texas, in Bastrop County, where he owns and operates an independent bookstore, Painted Porch Bookshop.

-According to Holiday's own blog, he wrote public letters encouraging his father not to vote for Donald Trump in 2016 and 2020.
-Despite his public opposition to Trump's 2016 presidential campaign, Holiday reported that he was offered a communications director position within the Trump administration and did not accept.
-Holiday supported Joe Biden in the 2020 United States presidential election.
+According to Holiday's blog, he wrote public letters encouraging his father not to vote for Donald Trump in 2016 and 2020.
+Despite his public opposition to Trump's 2016 presidential campaign, Holiday reported that he was offered a communications director position within the Trump administration and did not accept it.
+He supported Joe Biden in the 2020 United States presidential election.
 In September 2020, Holiday contributed $10,000 toward the removal of two Confederate monuments from the Bastrop County Courthouse to an alternative site.
-Two years later, neither monument had been moved.
+As of 2022, neither monument had been moved.